11 Best Checking Accounts for Bad Credit in 2021 (No Credit Check, No Deposit)

 Just because you have bad credit doesn't mean you can't open a bank account.
 There are several strategies you can use to work around your poor credit history or shaky banking record.

 #1.
-Look for Banks That Don't Require a Credit Check
+Look for a "No Credit Check Bank"

 Many banks use ChexSystems to review a potential customer's banking history.
 If your ChexSystems report shows a record of overdrafts, unpaid fees, or negative balances, the bank might deny your account application.